n6ai/minze/docs/api/index.md

 ### onAttributeChange

-A Hook which runs after every [observed attribute](#observedattributes) change.
+A Hook that runs after every [observed attribute](#observedattributes) change.
 Can either be a regular or async method.

 - **Method**